AndyIbanez/andyibanez-com/content/posts/structured-concurrency-in-swift-using-async-let.md

 `async/await` are the most important concepts when it comes to the new concurrency system in Swift.
 Understanding async/await will open you the doors to perform multiple tasks in parallel with a clean syntax and straightforward code.

-There are actually [multiple ways to do this](https://www.andyibanez.com/posts/multithreading-options-on-apple-platforms/), but the way Apple has given us at WWDC2021 with Swift 5.5 is the safest one to use, and unless you have highly specific needs, probably one you will use almost exclusively.
+There are actually [multiple ways to do this](https://www.andyibanez.com/posts/multithreading-options-on-apple-platforms/), but the way Apple has given us at WWDC2021 with Swift 5.5 is the safest one to use, and unless you have highly specific needs, probably the one you will use almost exclusively.

 # Introducing Structured Concurrency.

 In previous articles, we have discussed how callback-based code can be messy to manage when used in concurrent contexts.
 For that reason, Apple gave us `async/await`, which is a set of keywords that can help us write concurrent code while keeping a linear flow in our code.
 This code can be read from top to bottom.
 However, in [Understanding async/await in Swift](https://www.andyibanez.com/posts/understanding-async-await-in-swift/), we noted that by just using async/await it doesn't mean that we will perform more than one task at once (the tasks we call may do so internally, though).
 We will now begin executing some code in parallel, and we will start with the concept of *Structured Concurrency*.

 The ideas behind structured concurrency are based on the same ideas as structured programming.
 We write structured code the vast majority of the time, so you never think about it.
 Structured code can be read from top to bottom, following a linear flow, in a way that outputs are predictable and code is executed in the exact given order.
 When using variables, they have a well-defined lifetime within the block they are declared in.
-Unlike callback-based concurrency, in which you fire your tasks in different threads or contexts as your main thread keeps executing, which has the potential to alter the output of your program every time it's run.
+In callback-based concurrency, you fire off tasks in different threads or contexts as your main thread keeps executing, creating the potential to alter the output of your program every time it's run.
 If you are writing Objective-C, you need to treat your variables as `__block` in order to modify them within a block.
 This creates a labyrinth of code where everything can happen in any order in order to give you the result you want.

 Now, consider the following functions: